 - Under 200 characters total

-The 7 templates with measured acceptance rates
+The 7 templates and typical acceptance ranges

 1. Post commenter (35-40% acceptance)